 - Dryness of the mouth

-If glaucoma is suspected, drops usually are not used.
+If narrow-angle glaucoma is suspected, dilating drops are usually not used.

 Atebara NH, Miller D, Thall EH.
 Ophthalmic instruments.
 In: Yanoff M, Duker JS, eds.
 Ophthalmology.
 5th ed.
 Philadelphia, PA: Elsevier; 2019:chap 2.5.

 Ball JW, Dains JE, Flynn JA, Solomon BS, Stewart RW.
 Eyes.
 In: Ball JW, Dains JE, Flynn JA, Solomon BS, Stewart RW, eds.
 Seidel's Guide to Physical Examination.
 8th ed.
 St Louis, MO: Elsevier Mosby; 2015:chap 11.